 The extra activities can quickly add up especially if you have more than one child

-The woodland walks shout have more detail, i.e who they are suitable for
+The woodland walks should have more detail, i.e who they are suitable for

 If you’re staying at the very bottom of the site the long stay car park is quite a long walk away, especially if you are checking in at night.

 Take extra toilet rolls and washing up liquid with you.
-Each toilet gets a roll but it soon runs out and as they shop closes early you may be caught short.
+Each toilet gets a roll but it soon runs out and as the shop closes early you may be caught short.